How to Make the Best Sub Base for Concrete Slab? (Explained!)

 Lay a geotextile on the subgrade.
 This will prevent the aggregates, that form a part of the sub-base, from getting lost in the grade when it moves under hydrostatic or seismic stress.

-Next put layers of compactible gravel, crushed stone or recycled concrete for providing the strength to the sub-base.
-Layer the sub-base material such that the biggest pieces are in the bottom most layer.
-The layers must be compacted at each stage for a strong and solid sub-base.
+Next put layers of compactible gravel, crushed stone, or recycled concrete to provide the strength to the sub-base.
+Layer the sub-base material such that the biggest pieces are in the bottom-most layer.
+The layers must be compacted at each stage for a solid sub-base.

 Build up around 4 to 6 inches of this sub-base.